Mandar Agashe: Early business career: 1991–2008

-Suvarna Sahakari Bank case: 2008 – 2009
+Suvarna Sahakari Bank scam allegations: 2008–2009

 In November 2008, Agashe was one of the directors implicated during Suvarna Sahakari Bank's ₹4.3 billion alleged scam case.
 His family, along with other board members of the bank, were arrested on the charges of alleged misuse of their rights to sanction loans to firms owned by themselves and then defaulting those loans, thereby duping the bank's depositors.
 Agashe was in Germany at the time of the arrests, returning to India for his father's funeral in January 2009.

 Agashe was taken into judicial custody in February 2009.
 After his father's death, Agashe was approached by former depositors of the bank for repayment of the defaulted loans.
 In early March 2009, he was remanded to magisterial custody after his initial plea for bail was rejected.
 He was charged with having sanctioned forged loan proposals amounting to ₹1.13 billion.
 Agashe was subsequently released on bail on 11 March, but was kept under house arrest until the bank merger was resolved.
 The bank was eventually dissolved and merged with the Indian Overseas Bank in May 2009.